-- 16.1 We contract with various organisations who provide services to the Trust, including: - 16.1.1 Payroll Systems to enable us to pay our employees. - 16.1.2 Parent payment systems to enable parents to pay for school meals, tripsand/or uniforms. - 16.1.3 Pupil Assessment systems to support us with the tracking and monitoring ofpupil achievement.
+- 16.1 We contract with various organisations who provide services to the Trust, including: - 16.1.1 Payroll Systems to enable us to pay our employees. - 16.1.2 Parent payment systems to enable parents to pay for school meals, trips and/or uniforms.

-- 16.1.5 School meal providers to support with the provision and payment for schoolmeals. - 16.1.6 Photographers to enable us to store pupil photographs for safeguarding purposes - 16.1.7 HR Systems for the effective management of all aspects of staff management.
+- 16.1.3 Pupil Assessment systems to support us with the tracking and monitoring of pupil achievement. - 16.1.4 Communication systems to enable us to effectively communicate with parent and pupils via email and text. - 16.1.5 School meal providers to support with the provision and payment for school meals. - 16.1.6 Photographers to enable us to store pupil photographs for safeguarding purposes - 16.1.7 HR Systems for the effective management of all aspects of staff management.